wrappid/.github/profile/README.md

 ## Getting Started

 This getting started section will help you setup a basic `Wrappid` project environment.
 The easiest way is to use the `Wrappid Toolkit`.

 Follow the below steps to get going.

 1. Verify Pre-requisites
 2. Install `Wrappid Toolkit`
+3. One-time Initialisation
-3. Setup `Wrappid` Project(s)
+4. Setup `Wrappid` Project(s)

 ### 1. Verify Pre-requisites